Building time-surfaces by exploiting the complex volatility of an ECRAM memristor: Memristor Implementation of HOTS

+where superscripts index the layer number, $x^{k+1}_i = x^{k}_i$, $y^{k+1}_i = y^{k}_i$ and $t^{k+1}_i = t^{k}_i$.
+The output events of one layer become the input to the next.
+However, to increase spatial integration from layer to layer, we often sub-sample the output events of one layer before inputting them to the next layer.

-Where the superscript ${[k]}$ is used to indicate the relative k layer.
-An example of a 2 layer architecture is shown in Fig. \ref{fig:Architecture} (from (g) to (m)).
-In (g) we show the input events produced from an event-based camera and a reference event $ev^{[1]}_i$.
-We sample the events in the neighborhood defined by $\textbf{\textit{T}}^{[1]}_i(l)$ (red square) and produce a Time-Surface $\textit{S}^{[1]}_i(l)$ (h).
-This time surface get assigned to a cluster of Layer 1 (i) producing a new output event $ev^{[2]}_i$ with a new polarity $p^{[2]}_i$ (j).
-To increase the spatial integration, we can also subsample the space of the new events so that:
+Fig. \ref{fig:Architecture}(g)-(m) shows an example of a two-layer architecture.
+In (g), we plot the most recent input events before a reference event $ev^{1}_i$.
+We sample the memristor conductances in the square neighborhood around $(x^1_i,y^1_i)$ (shown as the red square) to produce a Time-Surface $S^{1}_i$ (h, only one polarity shown).
+This Time-Surface gets assigned to a cluster of Layer 1 (i), producing a new output event $ev^{2}_i$ with a new polarity $p^{2}_i$ (j).
+Due to sub-sampling, time surfaces in layer 2 usually correspond to larger effective neighborhoods in layer 1.
+The entire process can be repeated, as shown in Fig. \ref{fig:Architecture}(k,l,m), until we achieve a desired amount of temporal and spatial integration.